hswlab/GeminiNet/README.md

 # Main features:
 - [X] Chat with Gemini API.
-- [X] Option to Update GeminiNET to a new version directly in the APP
+- [X] Option to update GeminiNET to a new version directly in the APP

 # Features developing now:
 - [ ] Fixing code appearance for historized conversations.